JADE: ‘Being an ally means speaking up – no matter the consequences’

 “Writing a song like ‘Angel of My Dreams’ is correct, because it’s come from me, my heart and my experience, and that is what people will love the most, is you being yourself,” she said.

-The full episode of ‘Good Vibrations’ starring JADE will be out on Friday 25 July on all good podcast platforms.
-‘That’s Showbiz Baby’ is out on 12 September.
+The full episode of ‘Good Vibrations’ starring JADE is out now all good podcast platforms.
+‘That’s Showbiz Baby’ is out on 12 September; her new single ‘Gossip’ with Confidence Man is out now.

 Join our commenting forum